+35725368683

 Appointment of Executor

-It gives the power to appoint the executor who will be responsible for filing the estate administration at the relevant District Court and requesting a grant of probate (a court order) which will allow him to act in the name of the estate and distribute the assets according to the directions as mentioned in the will.
+It gives the power to appoint the executor, who will be responsible for filing the estate administration at the relevant District Court and requesting a grant of probate (a court order), which will allow him to act in the name of the estate and distribute the assets according to the directions mentioned in the will.

-The executor can be any person, occasionally a trusted family member or your lawyer, who has the legal knowledge and experience to administer the estate and professionally divide the assets.
+The executor can be any person, occasionally a trusted family member or your lawyer, who has the legal knowledge and experience to administer the estate and divide the assets professionally.

 However, if there is no will, the power to appoint an executor will be left to the legal heirs, who will need to consent to the appointment of a suitable estate administrator who will, like the executor, apply to the District Court for a grant of probate.